ashishgir/Auto-Car-Data-Mining/README.md

 As an autonomous vehicle for this project, we are going to use "Smart Video Car Kit V2.0 for Raspberry Pi" as below:

-Model: Sunfounder Smart Video Car Kit V2.0 for Raspberry Pi Name in this project: DM-Car
+Model: Sunfounder Smart Video Car Kit V2.0 for Raspberry Pi <br>
+Name in this project: DM-Car
 URL: https://www.sunfounder.com/smart-video-car-kit-v2-0.html